What Are Global Compensation Services?

 For this reason, a growing number of companies outsource this process to global compensation services providers.
 These third-party service providers assume responsibility for collecting, controlling, and reporting all employee compensation data on the employer’s behalf.
 They assist employers from the beginning of an assignment, ensuring transparency, and correct, complete documentation.
 Furthermore, they provide comprehensive compensation administration and reporting that complies with all applicable regulations.

 Working with a global compensation services provider offers companies a cost-effective way to gain access to the expertise, manpower and resources needed to maintain centralized, organized payroll and tax reporting.
+Explore typical offerings of a global compensation plan below.

 A global compensation services provider can develop comprehensive, high-level estimates of expected costs specific to the global assignment.
 Projections are based on the employer’s mobility and compensation policies and any additional assumptions.
 Beyond the employee’s base compensation, which consists of his or her salary and any bonuses, the projection includes all estimated assignment expenses and hypothetical expenses.